APS carnage: SC grills PM Imran on talks with the TTP, questions govt's inaction against perpetrators

 "Are we going to surrender once again?"
 Justice Amin asked the premier.

-As the three-member continued to grill the premier, at one point the latter asked for a chance to speak, given that he had been summoned for the hearing.
+As the three-member bench continued to grill the premier, at one point the latter asked for a chance to speak, given that he had been summoned for the hearing.

 But the judges continued to fire questions at him.